Goodreads helps you keep track of books you want to read.

 The final instalment of Durrell's trilogy of stories of an idyllic, if slightly wild, childhood on Corfu in the 1930s.
 Amusing, especially the last chapter.
 Like the other books covers exactly the same period, just a different set of stories and some new characters.
 Well written, but I think the weakest of the three trilogy and the shortest.
 You sense he was running out of steam, and the remaining stories are not quite as good as some of the earlier ones.
 If you read this book alone I think the...more

-Shelves: animals, read-2014, greece, humour, memoir-biography, adventure, indian-literature, fiction-20th-century
+really liked it Shelves: animals, read-2014, greece, humour, memoir-biography, adventure, indian-literature, fiction-20th-century

 This is the final part of the 'Corfu trilogy.'